NO QUESTION IS A STUPID QUESTION IF YOU DON’T KNOW THE ANSWER…

 We have compiled a series of questions and answers that we have been asked over the years.

-If there’s anything you would like to know/ask about gas analysis, please get in touch and we will be more than happy to answer…
+If there’s anything you would like to know/ask about gas analysis, get in touch with our helpful and knowledgeable staff today.
+We are always more than happy to answer…

 1) WHY SHOULD I USE A GAS MONITOR?

 You should use a gas monitor if you have any gas on site.
-Having a monitor will help to protect you and your staff from life threatening events by alerting you to dangerous levels of gas readings.
+Having a gas monitor – like our carbon monoxide monitors or carbon dioxide monitors – will help to protect you and your staff from life threatening events by alerting you to dangerous levels of gas readings.

 2) WHAT IF THERE IS A CO2 LEAK AND I DON’T HAVE A CO2 MONITOR?